core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 This section will be gone by the time this document is published.

-* Do we want to enable the use of Uri-Query with this option?

-  If so, we need option number 13, or put what the author regards as unreasonable requirements on recipients.

-  In particular, the .well-known/core resource that is attractive for compression is commonly used with Uri-Query options, and it also works well for /.well-known/rd.

-  The alternative is to use a higher number (still 1+1 but less precious), eg. 267.

 * Is the transformation of separate options to Proxy-URI even *legal* for proxies?

   If not, we can simplify the handling (and Uri-Path would *really* not have needed to be proxy-unsafe).